 When he’s not working on the ‘next great thing’ at Kajeet, you’ll find David spending time with his family, at the gym, or driving his car really fast on track days.

-Michael, as Director of Indirect Sales Channels, is responsible for leveraging resellers and partners to sell Kajeet products and services.
-This role has direct responsibility for driving sales through the indirect sales channel.
-Michael supports and liaisons with partners for program and product information, product demonstrations, lead pursuit strategies, program process protocols, and pricing information.
+Michael, as Vice President of Sales, is responsible for increasing company growth and leveraging partners to sell Kajeet products and services.
+This role has direct responsibility for driving sales through the direct and indirect sales channel.

 Prior to Kajeet, Michael was Senior Vice President of Kwikpoint and Vice President of Business Development with Management Concepts and has held several executive management positions.
 Michael has 20+ years of experience in the fields of education & training, as an educator, account manager, and in various executive management positions.